Eyongkevin/aipnd-project/README.md

 This was an interesting project with a lot of challenges, which even made it more awesome.
 I had the following challenges:

 ### To be able to adapt the app so that it can be trained on multiple pretrained models.
 Due to the diversity in the model structures, some models like `alaxnet` and `vgg` have the `classifier` property but other models like `resnet18` have the `fc` property.
-Also, for those models with `classifier` property, a few had a `dropout` as their first parameter followed by the linear convolution which contains the actual input layer(`in_features`) So it was difficult at first to handle these differences, but I wrote a function that could handle it:
+Also, for those models with `classifier` property, a few had a `dropout` as their first parameter followed by the linear convolution which contains the actual input layer(`in_features`).
+An example of such model is `alexnet`.
+But a model like `vgg16` doesn't have dropout as it first layer.
+So it was difficult at first to handle these differences, but I wrote a function that could handle it:

 ```
 def get_classifier_input_layer(model):